-At CKY we will offer Cambridge English Literature (0486) as an extra option, in that it is intended only for high ability candidates who are likely to achieve Grade A to C in the IGCSE English First Language examination.
-Candidates offered to enter for English Literature are expected to have 5 English lessons a week, combining both the First Language and Literature syllabi, compared to 4 lessons for students entering First Language only.
-One of the 5 lessons will take place outside of the normal timetable.
-English Literature should not replace another optional subject.
+At CKY we will offer Cambridge English Literature (0486) as an extra option, in that it is intended only for high ability candidates who are likely to achieve Grade A to B in the IGCSE English First Language examination.
+Candidates offered to enter for English Literature are expected to complete both the First Language and Literature syllabi in the same amount of time normally afforded a single subject.
+However, English Literature should not replace another optional subject.

 Assessment: The English Literature IGCSE (0486) comprises 75% examination and 25% coursework.
-The examination lasts for 2 hours and 15 minutes and students will have to answer 3 questions; one on a drama text, one on a poetry text and one on a prose text.
-Students will be given a choice of three questions for each text.
-The questions on poetry will consist of one question which is passage based and two essay style questions.
-The questions for the prose and the drama will be made up of a passage-based question, an essay question and an empathic question.
+Students will sit two examinations, which last for 1 hour and 30 minutes (poetry and prose texts) and 45 minutes (drama text).
+Students will be given a choice of two questions for each text.
+There will be a passage based and essay style question.
 Students will be expected to know the texts extremely well and be able to express their own opinions about them.

 There are 2 pieces of coursework that must be completed, one of which will be based on one of the set texts.
 The other piece will be based on another piece of literature that students will study.
 That is not to say that students will only complete two pieces.
-They will complete about 6 pieces and will choose their best two to submit to the examiner.
-Furthermore, one piece of coursework can be counted as a cross-over piece with First Language.
+They will complete four pieces and will choose their best two to submit to the examiner.